1987

 can relax."[2]

-Due to the increasing success DM needed a professional management now
+Due to their increasing success, DM needed professional management now, (they

-(they would still say they didn't have any, although I don't know
+would still say they didn't have any, although I don't know what else Jonathan

-and Fletch took over the role of some kind of spokesman between the band members,
+Kessler must have been) and Fletch took over the role of a kind of liaison between

-management and record company.
-According to some sources he still was a
+the band members, management and record company.
+According to some sources he

 (with friendly permission of Alan Wilder)